Skip to main content

 Peptide therapies represent another layer of targeted intervention.
 These are specific signaling molecules that can help modulate biological processes.
 For instance, peptides like Sermorelin or Ipamorelin are used to support the body’s natural production of growth hormone, which is often suppressed by poor sleep and high cortisol.

-Healthy pulses, which occur primarily during deep sleep, are essential for tissue repair, fat metabolism, and maintaining lean muscle mass.
+Healthy growth hormone pulses, which occur primarily during deep sleep, are essential for tissue repair, fat metabolism, and maintaining lean muscle mass.
 By supporting this pathway, these peptides can help counteract some of the metabolic damage caused by a high allostatic load.

 Navigating Workplace Program Regulations